Compute Fairness Metrics for Binary Classification

 - group

-The name of the column representing the sensitive attribute (e.g., race, gender).
+The name of the column representing the binary protected attribute (e.g., race, gender).

 - probs